 The Early Years Foundation Stage is where the children start their learning journey.
 Children learn within a safe and secure environment.
-The children learn through a range of both child and adult-led learning opportunities in both the classroom and outdoor area where they are immersed in a language rich atmosphere.
+The children learn through a range of child and adult-led learning opportunities in both the classroom and outdoor area where they are immersed in a language rich environment.
 Learning is achieved through a range of fantastic hands-on activities and learning opportunities that are highly engaging and enjoyable.

 We aim to provide exciting learning opportunities that are based around the 7 Prime and Specific areas set out in the Early Years framework.
 These areas are developed alongside the 3 learning characteristics as set out below.

 Through playing and exploring your child will: